Logic in Argumentative Writing

 In this example, the author assumes that if one event chronologically follows another the first event must have caused the second.
 But the illness could have been caused by the burrito the night before, a flu bug that had been working on the body for days, or a chemical spill across campus.
 There is no reason, without more evidence, to assume the water caused the person to be sick.

-Genetic Fallacy: A conclusion is based on an argument that the origins of a person, idea, institute, or theory determine its character, nature, or worth.
+Genetic Fallacy: This conclusion is based on an argument that the origins of a person, idea, institute, or theory determine its character, nature, or worth.
 Example:

 The Volkswagen Beetle is an evil car because it was originally designed by Hitler's army.